 This award was established in 1995, the awards are presented to the best children’s illustrated books of the year.
 The winning books are chosen by the editorial board of English 4-11, the journal for primary teachers published by the English Association and the United Kingdom Literacy Association, from a shortlist of 12-18 books selected by a panel of teachers.

 Originally called the Stan Lee Excelsior Award, this is the only nationwide book award for graphic novels and manga.
 Its main aim is to encourage the reading and raise the profile of graphic novels and manga amongst school librarians and teachers as this storytelling medium has been a largely underused resource within education for many years.
 The books are chosen for their quality, popularity and variety of genre and artistic styles.
-From 2019 The Excelsior Award will be split up into four different shortlists:
+Originally there was just a Senior and Junior version of the award but in 2019 The Excelsior Award was split up into four separate shortlists to cover the four different key stages